OpenNeptune3D/OpenNept4une/README.md

 reboot.
 Avoid direct power cycles; this ensures changes are saved from RAM to eMMC.

 I suggest adjusting the Flow Rate by following the instructions in this link.
-While the other tubing techniques can be beneficial, I advise against doing pressure advance tuning and control in this context.
+While the other tuning techniques can be beneficial, I advise against doing pressure-advance tuning and control in this context.
 It may be necessary to turn off firmware retraction when conducting retraction tests during the tuning process.
 [OrcaSlicer Fine Tuning](https://github.com/SoftFever/OrcaSlicer/wiki/Calibration#Flow-rate)

 ## Slicer Settings